robertbraeutigam/scan/README.md

 The "Definition" column specifies what parameters this type requires for the definition in a Data Packet.

-Note, this table might be extended by subsequent iterations of this document.
-Devices may may ignore types that they don't know.
-Note however that type codes can not change, therefore type codes can be compared even if the exact definition is not known.

 ### Tier 2: Usage Types

 Types that are usage specific.
 It is *not necessary* for a device to use